M66B/FairEmail/FAQ.md

 *PGP*

-You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) first.
+You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) or [PGPony](https://github.com/norsehorse-dev/PGPonyAndroid) first.
-FairEmail was tested with OpenKeychain version 5.4.
+FairEmail was tested with OpenKeychain version 5.4 and PGPony 4.1.1.
 Later versions will most likely be compatible, but earlier versions might not be.

+**Note** that you need to select the correct OpenPGP provider on the encryption settings tab page.

 [PGPony for Android](https://github.com/norsehorse-dev/PGPonyAndroid) is reported to work too.
 You can select the PGP provider on the encryption settings tab page.